Pranziss/Nova-Learning-GUI/README.md

 # Nova Learning Center

 A simple **mini learning system** focused on quizzes and user management.
-This project highlights the **core functionality** of a learning platform rather than UI design.
+This project emphasizes **core system functionality and logic** rather than UI design.

-Built mainly for **educational purposes**.
+Built primarily for **educational and learning purposes**.

+> The goal of this project is to explore backend logic, database design,
+> and feature flow commonly found in learning platforms.

 ---